BelgianBiodiversityPlatform/python-dwca-reader/doc/tutorial.rst

 Example uses
 ------------

-Basic use, access to metadata and rows from the Core file
+Basic use, access to metadata and data from the Core file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: python